msobanjo/courseware/topics/groovy/variables/README.md

 ## Tasks
 ### Define and Access Variables
-Here is som Groovy code that stores the current users name in a variable and then prints out "Hello" and the users name:
+Here is some Groovy code that stores the current users name in a variable and then prints out "Hello" and the users name:
 ```groovy
 # get the current user on the system
 String name = System.getenv("USER")
 # say hello to the user
 println "Hello ${name}"
 ```
-Using the above as a reference, create a Groovy script that will also print a message for the user using a variable called `message` that a `String` type.
+Using the above as a reference, create a Groovy script that will also print a message for the user using a variable called `message` that is a `String` type.
 The output should look something like this if the user was called Bob:
 ```text
 Hi Bob, how are you?